shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/working-with-users.md

 ---
 title : Working With Users
-description : During implementation, yield analytics sets up an initial set of usernames, passwords, and user permissions. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
+description : Learn how yield analytics can be used to set usernames, passwords, permissions, add, edit, disable and delete user accounts. ms.date : 10/28/2023 ms.custom : yield-analytics-ui